elpassion/swiftlint-runner/README.md

 swiftlint
 ```

-However, keeping the two structures in sync becomes cumbersome in larger projects.
+However, keeping the two structures in sync quickly becomes cumbersome in the larger projects.
 That's why you might opt-in to use the same structure for both the production and the test targets:

 ```
 Project /